Primary Navigation Mobile

 Those tweaks include a raised ride height to give a bit more ground clearance, specific bumpers front and rear with skidplate-effect elements and tougher looking black plastic accents, extended black plastic wheelarches, larger wheels and roof bars.

 To go with the (relatively) upmarket image, you can’t have the weakest of Dacia’s engines.
 Although that does push the price up slightly, we’d recommend one of the punchier engines anyway.
-Manual and automatic versions are available, but like rivals such as the Ford Fiesta Active and Kia Picanto X-Line you can’t have four-wheel drive.
+Manual and automatic versions are available, but you can’t have four-wheel drive.
 You’ll need to jump up to the Dacia Duster or consider a Suzuki Ignis if you want that.

 The price for that space is a safety rating that is considerably behind more expensive rivals.
 That’s partially down to it using a simpler automatic emergency braking system (although at least all models have it fitted as standard) than pricier rivals.

-It’s also worth noting that it doesn’t protect you quite as well in the event of a crash either.
+It’s also worth noting that it doesn’t protect you quite as well in the event of a crash, scoring only a two-star Euro NCAP rating.
 Even so, it’s still a safer option than many similarly sized and priced second-hand cars and it’s even among the cheapest cars in the UK.

-Click through to find out exactly how the Dacia Sandero Stepway scores in terms of practicality, efficiency and ease of use in this review, which shares the team’s collaborative findings.
-Then in our verdict we’ll tell you whether you should choose one over its rivals.
+Click through the next few pages to find out exactly how the Dacia Sandero Stepway scores in terms of practicality, efficiency and ease of use in this review, which shares the Parkers team’s collaborative findings.